 Because it prints clearly at low temperatures without the need for a heated bed, it is a popular standard filament material.

-This filament is stiffer and beginner friendly using which parts can be printed at a low cost that are useful in many applications.
+This filament is stiffer and beginner friendly using which parts can be printed at a low cost that is useful in many applications.

 PLA is the most eco-friendly material.
 PLA has a wonderful property of emitting a pleasant odor when it prints.